-In many cases of marital abandonment, the husband or wife has committed infidelity so when my husband said he was leaving, I needed to know if my husband was cheating on me with another woman.
-I asked if this had anything to do with a woman he had recently reconnected with on Facebook.
-That was when I found out he was cheating on me with another woman.
+In many cases of marital abandonment, the husband or wife has committed infidelity, so when my husband said he was leaving, I had to know if he was cheating on me with another woman.
+I asked if his leaving had anything to do with a woman he had recently reconnected with on Facebook.
+That was when I found out Facebook had destroyed another relationship; this time it was ours.
+My husband was cheating on me with another woman.

-Let me explain about her…Although I had never met her, this woman invited herself into our marriage and became the proverbial “other woman.”
+Let me explain about this Facebook connection…Although I had never met her, this woman invited herself into our marriage and became the proverbial “other woman.”
 The idea that my husband would be unfaithful was a foreign concept to me because I had loved and trusted him completely.

-Sometimes I feel pretty stupid about that now, but I hope if someone sees these things happening in her marriage she can be prepared and, even better yet, stop the devastation before total destruction takes place.
+Sometimes I feel pretty stupid about that now, but I hope if someone sees these things happening in her Marriage she can be prepared and stop the devastation before total destruction takes place.

 On Mother’s Day 2009, I was five months pregnant and scared.
 That was the day I was told my husband was leaving, and I needed to confront the fact that his infidelity was involved.

-Marriage is about more than just friendship, but I was also pregnant, so sex had been a very recent part of our relationship.
+Marriage is about more than just friendship, but I was also pregnant, so sexual intimacy had been a very recent part of our relationship.
 Would I have liked more excitement and candlelight, romance and dream vacations?
 Yes!
-There were times I would have given anything for just five minutes of peace and quiet alone together, but we had four young boys, my husband worked all the time, and the pregnancy had left me extremely ill and facing complications.
-I made the mistake of thinking we were both looking forward to the real romance I hoped would come eventually.
+There were times I would have given anything for just five minutes of peace and quiet alone together, but we had four young boys, my husband worked all the time, and the pregnancy had left me extremely ill and the baby and I facing complications.
+I made the mistake of thinking we were both looking forward to the romance I hoped would come eventually.

 When I asked my husband about the other woman he admitted he had been seeing her, getting together for drinks etc.

 I was in shock.
-He had been getting together for drinks with another woman while I cared for our four young boys, worked at two part time jobs, handled all the bills and other household functions, and was experiencing a complicated pregnancy???
+He had been getting together for drinks with another woman while I cared for our four young boys, worked at two small part time jobs, handled all the bills, lawn care, shopping, cooking, cleaning, and other household functions, while experiencing a difficult pregnancy???

-It was true.
-And suddenly, I no longer knew anything about the person I had thought hung the sun in the sky every day, but I would know about a lot of other, bigger things.
+It was true, and suddenly, I no longer knew anything about the person I had thought hung the sun in the sky every day, but quickly and over time I would know about a lot of other, bigger things.

 I would face changes I never thought possible.
-I would eventually meet the other woman in my husband’s life.
-I would raise our children with almost no help from my husband, a stranger to me now.
+I would eventually meet the other woman in my husband’s life and worse, in my children’s lives.
+I would raise our children with almost no help from my husband who I saw as a stranger now.
 I would learn that I never really knew him.
 I would hurt and cry and shout and feel nothing at all at times and through it all, I would learn what I am made of.